jmclean-coder/CLIQuest/README.md

-# Hello and welcome to CLI Questv 1.0.0!
+# Hello and welcome to CLI-Quest v1.0.0!

 ####

 # Description
 CLI-Quest is a text based fighter RPG that you can run from your command line.
-This is my first CLI App and a project I did for my first module of Flatiron Code School.
+This is my first CLI App and the introductory project I completed for my first module of Flatiron School.

-This build includes:
+Features:
 User rememberance and persistence
 Users can have multiple Heros, which are persisted across games.
 Basic Character creation